saint-lascivious/unbound-config/README.md

  * Automated Installation

-Install base.conf and recommended config fragments using the unbound-config helper script
+Install base.conf and recommended config fragments using the unbound-config utility script.

 Note: Backup and removal of any existing Unbound configuration is handled semi-automatically, you will be prompted for confirmation.
 ```